Photo by Mark Fullenkamp

-Violinist Katie Wolfe leads an intriguing career mix as a soloist, recording artist, chamber musician, orchestral leader and adjudicator.
-She has performed in the United States, Canada, Costa Rica, Bolivia, Malaysia, Korea, Japan, the Soviet Union, Italy, Spain and the Netherlands.
+Fanfare Magazine said of violinist Katie Wolfe, "Her playing is simply mesmeric."
+Ms. Wolfe leads an intriguing career mix as a soloist, recording artist, chamber musician, orchestral leader and adjudicator.
+She has performed in the United States, Canada, Costa Rica, Bolivia, Brazil, Chile, Malaysia, Korea, Japan, the Soviet Union, Italy, Spain, Belgium, France and the Netherlands.
 She also shares her passion for music as a teacher.
 Originally from Minnesota, she joined the string faculty of The University of Iowa in 2004 as Associate Professor of Violin.
 Prior to teaching in Iowa, Ms. Wolfe taught violin, viola, and chamber music at Oklahoma State University.
 She also served as Associate Concertmaster of the Oklahoma City Philharmonic.

 Ms. Wolfe has recorded for Centaur Records, Albany Records, Newport Classics, and Kleos Classics.
-During the 2006-2007 season, she recorded the Sonatas for Violin and Piano of Danish composer Niels Gade, the music of Madison composer Laura Schwendinger, and a piano quartet by David Gompper.
-In 2006, she made the first recording of a “rediscovered” Sonata for Piano and Violin by Joseph Haydn with Byron Schenkman, released by Centaur Records in 2006. and a piano quartet by In 2006, she made the first recording of a “rediscovered” Sonata for Piano and Violin by Joseph Haydn with Byron Schenkman, released by Centaur Records in 2006.
+She has recorded the Sonatas for Violin and Piano of Danish composer Niels Gade.
+She has been very involved in recording the works of living composers, including a piano quartet by David Gompper, a solo sonata, chamber music and other orchestral music of Madison composer Laura Schwendinger, and music for violin and piano by Boston composer Ketty Nez.
+She made the first recording of a “rediscovered” Sonata for Piano and Violin by Joseph Haydn with Byron Schenkman, released by Centaur Records in 2006.

 In the 2006-2007 season, Katie and Iowa pianist Alan Huckleberry collaborated with the Iowa Composers’ Forum to present works by Iowa composers at universities throughout the state.
 They performed six recent works for violin and piano, including two world premieres.